last update: 08 August 2020

 Do Buddhists celebrate the birthdays of religious figures?
 Answer - Whilst Christianity is considered monotheistic, Buddhism is non-theistic and does not believe in a God or gods.
 Wikipedia lists Buddhist Holidays, and important moments in the Buddha's life are celebrated, including his birthday.

 What is the significance of the Islamic New Year?
 Answer - After Ramadan, the Islamic New Year is the second most important month in the Islamic calendar.
-The Islamic lunar year is 11 or 12 days shorter than the solar Gregorian year, and so the Islamic New Year does not occur on the same day and in the Gregorian calendar.
+The Islamic lunar year is 11 or 12 days shorter than the solar Gregorian year, and so the Islamic New Year does not occur on the same day as in the Gregorian calendar.
 The Islamic New Year starts on the first day of the month of Muharram, which varies from year to year, from late July to mid September.
 Muharram is one of the four sacred months where warfare is forbidden, and it is considered a month of remembrance and meditation.
 In Shia Islam they begin on the first night of Muharram to mourn the death of the grandson of Muhammad, Hussein ibn Ali (the period of mourning lasts 10 nights).

 Who introduced the Christmas tree?
 Answer - The tree was significant in both early civilisations and early mythologies, but what we have today originated during the Renaissance in early modern Germany.
 However, it would appear to have 'taken off' when Prince Albert introduced the Christmas tree to his new wife Queen Victoria.